 What Are the Best Practices for Feature Engineering in Anomaly Detection?

-To boost anomaly detection, engineer informative features that capture unique patterns.
+To boost anomaly detection, engineers informative features that capture unique patterns.
 Combine domain expertise with statistical techniques like PCA.
 Iteratively refine features based on model performance.
 Regularly update features as data evolves to maintain accuracy.

 How Do Unsupervised and Semi-Supervised Algorithms Compare in Anomaly Detection Performance?